saksham002/Policy-Learning/README.md

 # Visualization

-We use TensorBoard for visualization purposes.
+TensorBoard can be used for visualization purposes.
 On a local machine, you can run tensor board as follows:

 ```bash
 tensorboard --logdir ../data